-As of October, it’s legal for provincial distributors to carry edible cannabis products, but there’s nothing stopping you from adding CBD (or cannabidiol, a non-hallucinogenic chemical compound found in cannabis plants) to your home-baked goodies.
+While it’s legal now for provincial distributors to carry edible cannabis products, there’s also nothing stopping you from adding CBD (or cannabidiol, a non-hallucinogenic chemical compound found in cannabis plants) to your home-baked goodies.
 According to wellness and medical experts, CBD helps with anxiety, depression, sleeplessness and a host of ailments.
 If you skip the CBD, we engineered this small-batch, CBD-optional cookie recipe with small doses of natural goodness to fill you with another, wholesome kind of buzz.

 Know the difference between CBD and THC

 Cannabidiol, commonly referred to as CBD, is one of the two most abundant chemical compounds found in cannabis plants.
 While its sister compound, tetrahydrocannabinol (THC), provides the impairing “high” associated with cannabis consumption, non-intoxicating CBD is believed to help with relaxation and stress relief.